screepers/screeps-regenerator/README.md

 How can you get involved?
 ---

-The easiest way to get involved is to look for buggy examples using [the sandbox](http://facebook.github.io/regenerator/), and when you find something strange just click the "report a bug" link (the new issue form will be populated automatically with the problematic code).
+The easiest way to get involved is to try out some scripts yourself and submit feature requests for what you'd like to be able to do.
 If you're feeling especially brave, you are more than welcome to dive into the runtime code and add new features yourself.